-Mention jade, and most people think of a green stone, when in fact, jade comes in a variety of colors.
-In addition to the familiar rich green hues, antique jade may be white, lavender, yellow, brown, gray, or reddish-purple.
+Mention jade and most people think of a green stone, when in fact, jade comes in a variety of colors.
+In addition to the familiar green hues ranging from celadon to dark “spinach” greet, antique jade may be white, lavender, yellow, brown, gray, or reddish-purple.

 Nephrite has been used in China since prehistoric times for weapons and ritual objects.
 It wasn’t until the 18th century that large quantities of jadeite were imported from Burma, the country recognized as having some of the best jadeite in the world.
 The finest, emerald green pieces were much favored by the Qinlong Emperor, resulting in the term “imperial jade.”

 Imperial jade is not the only sought-after form of antique jade.
 Collectors also prize fine, white nephrite carvings for their translucent surface.
-Some jade contains dark russet inclusions, which early jade carvers would often work into the design of their pieces.
-Beautiful inclusions may also increase the value of a piece of jade.
+Some jade contains dark russet inclusions or the brown “skin” of the stone which early jade carvers would often work into the design, a good indication that the jade has been carved by a master, and may also increase the value of a piece of jade.

 If you’re interested in purchasing antique jade, imperial or other, it’s important to inspect the pieces carefully to understand the differences and ensure authenticity.